 The current Noah LSM (version 3.4.1) uses a single-layer representation to the snow processes considering a bulk snow-soil canopy layer (Sultana et al., 2014).
 If air temperature is less than 0 °C, the resulting precipitation is considered snow.
 The fractional snow cover is determined as a function of snow water equivalent (SWE) using a generalized snow depletion curve.
 Snow albedo is calculated based on the fractional snow cover and the maximum snow albedo (Ek et al., 2003).
 Snow depth is represented by SWE and the bulk snow density (Jonas et al., 2009).
 The equations in Noah LSM describe the heat exchanges at the snow-atmosphere and snow-soil interfaces as well as snow accumulation, sublimation, and melting (Suzuki and Zupanski, 2018).
-In the followings, we describe the details of the snow parameters to be optimized.
+The above-mentioned snow processes contain certain estimated coefficients or constants, known as parameters, which employ typical, empirical or a priori values.
+The parameters are provided as look-up tables based on their samples in the field or lab.
+Traditionally, they are tuned by trial and error to calibrate the model against historical observations in a specific location; however, a systematic and objective procedure is essentially required for a large number of stations (Duan et al., 2006; Rosolem et al., 2013).
+We explain below the details of the snow-related parameters to be optimized for various stations in SK.

-75 2.1.1 Fractional snow cover (FSC)
+2.1.1 Fractional snow cover (FSC)

-The FSC (σ_s) is important for the accumulation and ablation processes (Livneh et al., 2010).
-As a function of SWE (W_s) extracted by the atmospheric input values (Livneh et al., 2010), σ_s varies nonlinearly as in Eq.
+The FSC ( $\sigma_s$ ) is important for the accumulation and ablation processes (Livneh et al., 2010).
+As a function of SWE ( $W_s$ ) extracted by the atmospheric input values (Livneh et al., 2010), $\sigma_s$ varies nonlinearly as in Eq.
 (1), following the empirical snow depletion curves of Anderson (1973):